kct2020/prospra-11ty-11ta/project-notes.md

 I present these notes chronologically, with most recent at the top.
 So the main sections are:
 1. What Next
+2. Snagging List
-2. Branch commit / Pull Request notes from 11ta-template
+3. Branch commit / Pull Request notes from 11ta-template
-3. Original 11ta-template README
+4. Original 11ta-template README

 ***

 ## What Next
 This project continues with progress notes recorded in Issues.
 Also, I will generate a duplicate repo to create a template for my new and transmigrated sites.

+***

+## Snagging List
+- localhost changed in `src/_data/build.js` and `src/_data/meta.js`.

 ***